-Jan also developed a documentation improvement program and is currently implementing an education program for Hierarchical Condition Category (HCC) coding in order to improve risk scores.
-She holds four professional certifications in office management, coding, and compliance.
-She is a member of WPS Medicare’s Provider Outreach and Advisory Group, Indiana Association for Healthcare Quality.
+She earned a Master's in Healthcare Leadership and holds four professional certifications in medical office management, coding, billing, and compliance, and is an active member of WPS Medicare’s Provider Outreach and Advisory Group, Indiana Association for Healthcare Quality.

 This training session will inform you of what you need to know about the importance of quality documentation in medical records.